ranjithrajv/overpasss-ai/docs/tutorial-web.md

 1. Scroll down to the **"AI-Powered Summary"** section
 2. Click the **"Generate AI Summary"** button

+> **💡 Helper:** You must execute a query first (Step 7) before you can generate a summary.
+The summary analyzes the actual results returned by the API.

 3. Wait for the analysis to complete

+> **💡 Helper:** Analysis time varies:
+> - Basic Summary: Instant (< 1 second)
+> - AI Services: 5-15 seconds depending on the service and response size

 ### Step 11: Review AI Summary